-Postgraduate Diploma in Interior Design for Hotels and New Hostelling, degree awarded by Pompeu Fabra University (UPF) and Elisava.
+Postgraduate Degree in Interior Design for Hotels and New Hostelling, degree awarded by Pompeu Fabra University (UPF).

 Postgraduate in Interior Design for Hotels and New Hostelling